nkuthalomakonco/TechNkuthaloMakonco/README.md

 Technologies

+Preview

 Installation

 Usage

 Contributing

+Contact

 License

-About
+📝 About

-This is a personal portfolio website for Nkuthalo Makonco, highlighting:
+This is a personal portfolio for Nkuthalo Makonco, highlighting:

 Education (BTech Electrical Engineering & BSc Computing)